Grimstuff/funpolice/README.md

 Discord wordfilter that replaces words while appearing as much like origional poster as possible.

-Run bat file to setup and run bot.
+Download .py script and .bat file, run .bat file to setup and run bot.
 Will need a Discord Application API Key.

 REQUIRED PERMISSIONS:
 - Send Messages (to send filtered replacement messages)